Cam-ox/21TSOBTC-Diploma-of-Applied-Bitcoin/Units of Competency/TSOBTC001 - Git Basics and Opensource Learning.md

-# TSOBTC001 - Git Basics and Decentralised Networks
+# TSOBTC001 - Git Basics and Opensource Learning

 ## Application
 This unit describes the skills and knowledge required to identify, develop and maintain a decentralised network utilising git.